Reliquary: Alive With Hope

 Thomas Campbell, USA Fuller Vessel Blackened steel and paint.
 68cm.H / 26.75in.H |

 Growing a plant in a container, a raised and isolated vessel with sides and bottom, is, on the surface, an act of control over nature.
-But in effect, it is a symbol of our dependence on nature.
-The container forces us to channel and mediate the things that nature would provide directly.
+But in effect, it is symbolic of our dependence on nature.
+The container forces us to channel and mediate the things that nature would otherwise provide directly.
 A planter places us in the role of destroyer and guardian.
-It makes us agents of nature.
 It affords us the opportunity to realize that we are agents of nature.
 We are nature.
 As cells or as animals, we grab at what we have around us, eat it, burn it, build with it.
 We create tools, intermediaries, to extend our reach, sometimes those tools are alive.
 We take pride in our elaboration, our complex actions, and we credit our actions to our conscious choices, and feel ownership over them.
 What a silly illusion.
 Our atoms and cells conspire, and we play along like children, dazzled by the things we don’t understand.
-The agency is not ours, it is a force, like gravity, just one part of nature.
+The agency is not ours, it is a force, like gravity, just one aspect of nature.

 |